SymbolNotFound/gorng/README.md

 ```

 Or, call the direct interface, optionally providing a seed as well.
 Allocations
-are shared across calls to the generator's Next*() methods.
+are shared across calls to the generator's methods, which follows the interface
+of Source and Rand defined in `math/rand/v2`.

 ```go
 rng := gorng.NewGenerator(seedBytes)